 It’s also often essential to observe the patient's behaviour in their everyday environment and conduct usability tests with prototypes or early product or service simulations.
 Here, tools such as diary studies and contextual inquiries can be very helpful.
 This helps digital health technology designers understand how patients interact with their digital health solutions in real-time and make necessary adjustments before the design and development of the product or service starts.

-You might discover that even though you aim focus on a web portal o website, the patients you want to help naturally reach for their mobile phones in most of the considered use contexts.
-Understanding the totality of the patient's journey and experiences throughout the healing and rehabilitation process is key to the success of a digital technology solution.
+You might discover that even though you aim focus on a patient portal website, the patients you want to help naturally reach for their mobile phones in most of the considered use contexts.
+Understanding the totality of the patient's journey and experiences throughout the healing and rehabilitation process is key to the success of a digital technology solution and service.

 Who else needs to be considered?